netmagik/events/README.md

 Tech used: HTML/CSS, TailwindCSS, EJS, JavaScript, Node.js, Express, MongoDB, Passport for Authentication

 ## Inspiration:
-My kid's sports team has events and parents help bring items and volunteer.
+My kid's school has a lot of events and parents help bring items and volunteer.
 There seemed to be a lack of easy to use tools with a clean UI.
-A lot of times parents create a text message with a list of things needed for the event and event information and have other respond to it with what they can bring or volunteer.
+A lot of times parents create a text message with a list of things needed for the event and have others respond to it with what they can bring or volunteer.
+PlanIt App will make it easier to plan an event, organize all in one place and provide a great user experience.
-I thought it would be nice to have an App to keep it organized.

 ## Optimizations:
 - Customize volunteer opportunities